 Growing Cucumbers in Your Garden for Pickling and Fresh Eating

-long cucumber growing on a plant
+cucumber on a plant, hanging vertically.

-Growing cucumbers
+Growing Cucumbers

-Cucumbers are common to find in many backyard gardens across the country, and it’s easy to see why.
-Cucumbers are fairly easy to grow – all you need is a warm environment plenty of moisture, and lots of sunlight.
-They perform best in southern states, but with a little patience, cucumbers can thrive in many parts of the country.
+Cucumbers are common to find in many a backyard vegetable garden or kitchen garden across the country, and it’s easy to see why.
+Cucumbers are fairly easy to grow – all you need is a warm growing season, plenty of moisture, and lots of sunlight.

-pretty garden with tomatoes and flowers - cover of book "edible front yard garden"The Edible Front Yard Garden
+pretty garden with tomatoes and flowers - cover of book "edible front yard garden"The 5-Gallon Garden

-Introduction to the cucumber plant
+Introduction to the Cucumber Plant

 Like many garden crops, cucumbers come with a variety of things to consider when you’re planning your garden.
 Commonly known as cucumber, the Cucumis sativus plant is a member of the Cucurbitaceae family (also referred to as cucurbits).
-Other garden crops that belong to the Cucurbitaceae family include zucchini, pumpkin, and squash.

 First things first: Is a cucumber a fruit or vegetable?

 It’s the million dollar question, isn’t it?
 We plant these prolific plants in our vegetable gardens.
 We eat them on vegetable platters.
 But technically speaking, is a cucumber a fruit or vegetable?
-Cucumbers have seeds, and they are edible, thus cucumber is a fruit.
-Cucumbers — the fruit of the Cucumis sativus plant — fit the description of a fruit.

 Definition of a fruit (discussion whether cucumber is a fruit or vegetable)